alicenguyen/cogs101a/notes/lecture-2.md

 	1. the ability to see dim light depends on having a high concentration of pigment in the receptors.
 	2. because there are different types of pigments.

 #### 4) Neural procressing:
+* Transduced neurobiological signals are processed and transmitted to *primary sensory cortices* in the brain, where the signals are processed further.

 #### 5) Perception:
+* *perception* - conscious awareness of the tree
+	* **visial form agnosia** - an inability to recognize objects

 #### 6) Recognition:
+* *recognition* - placing an object in a category

 #### 7) Action:
+* previous **knowledge** or experiences affects many levels of the perceptual process.
+* *top-down processing* biases your perceptions, leading you towards ***certain** conclusions/actions.
+* **bottom-up** is driving more by the properties of the stimulus.

 To think about:
 ---------------